 How you are affected by marijuana depends on many factors, and the high can be different for you each time you experience it.
 For example, if you’re smoking marijuana while you’re surrounded by angry or agitated people it may not have the calming effect you might experience when you smoke it at home on your own.

 Although the effects of marijuana may fade quickly the substance can stay in your system for considerably longer.
 It largely depends on how much marijuana you have used and how you used it.

 (PS: Marijuana is not to be confused with hemp!
 The main difference between the two is their THC content.
 Hemp has less than 0.3% THC—hence not intoxicating and it’s legal at the Federally level in the US.)

 What Is THC and How Long Does THC Stay in Your System?

-THC (tetrahydrocannabinol) is the active ingredient in marijuana.
+THC (tetrahydrocannabinol) is the psychoactive ingredient in marijuana.
 Essentially, it’s the part that gets you high, gives you the munchies, and may make you feel paranoid.
-If it’s smoked it will enter your bloodstream very quickly.
-If it’s ingested it may take anywhere from 20 minutes to 1.5 hours to produce an effect.

-Short-term effects from using marijuana—such as memory loss, coordination, and problem-solving will usually ease after one or two hours.
-Some minor effects may linger for up to 24 hours.
+Short-term effects of using marijuana—such as memory loss, poor coordination, and reduced problem-solving—will usually ease after 1 or 2 hours.
+But keep in mind that some minor effects may linger for up to 24 hours.